Back

 Building muscles and picking up the pace: web and mobile fitness app in 3 months.
 FitnessApp case study

-Last year we created an app for online workouts.
-It wasn’t just a set of ready-made programmes: with the app users are able to train online with a coach.
-We couldn’t avoid self-analysis and changes in internal processes but this fairytale has a happy ending and swift storyline — we managed to finish it in just a quarter.
-My name is Kristina Spiridonova, I’m an account manager at Purrweb, and I’m going to tell you how we learned to estimate projects accurately and made our lives easier.
+In 2020, we created an app for online workouts.
+It wasn’t just a set of ready-made programs — with the app users being able to train online with a coach.
+We couldn’t avoid self-analysis and changes in internal processes, but this fairytale has a happy ending and swift storyline — we managed to finish it in just a quarter.
+My name is Kristina Spiridonova, an account manager at Purrweb, and I’m going to tell you how we learned to estimate projects accurately, which made our lives easier.

 Reading time: 6 minutes